 Get to know Yasmin Zacaria Mikhaiel, a recent Alumni of The Key Young Critics Mentorship Program!
 Each writer wrote a multimedia review about a piece of pop culture currently capturing their imagination that you can read at the end of Yasmin’s profile.
 We’d like to thank Angelica Jade Bastien at Vulture for sharing her insights on media reviewing with us.
 Check out more of Yasmin and her cohort’s writing in our Key Reviews section!

 What, in your opinion, is the purpose of arts criticism?: Arts criticism is the way by which the ephemeral production of artists can be stamped into a place and time for posterity.
 By writing on the arts, we are creating a separate cannon that serves to document the who, what, where, when, how, and why of art for the present and future.
 Though criticism is viewed as assessing the quality of the work, it should also aim to root the production in our world.
 This means writing on the artists and acknowledging their social locations, their personal lenses.
 Continue reading “Meet The Keys – Yasmin Zacaria Mikhaiel”

-These are the first reviews from the second session of The Key: Young Critics Mentorship Program.
-This year’s cohort is Sierra Carlson, Yasmin Mikhaiel, Aaron Lockman, Elon Sloan, and Lonnae Hickman.
+These are the fourth set of reviews from this year’s The Key: Young Critics Mentorship Program.
+Members of this cohort are: Sierra Carlson, Yasmin Mikhaiel, Aaron Lockman, Elon Sloan, and Lonnae Hickman.
 All reviews are workshopped and edited by co-facilitators Oliver Sava and Regina Victor.
-Check out their reviews of Caroline, or Change at Firebrand Theatre in collaboration with Timeline Theatre below!
+Check out their reviews of Rightlynd at Victory Gardens Theater below!